 I put more than thirty years of lamp repair experience into every custom lamp I make in my studio.
-This history of over 42, 000 repairs has given me a keen sense of appreciation for details that truly set my lamps apart from many others.
+This history of over 43, 000 repairs has given me a keen sense of appreciation for details that truly set a lamps apart from all the others.
 The following are just a few of the hundreds of custom lamps I have made over the years.

 The challenge was to create a light that celebrated Gene Roddenberry's Star Trek and the USS Enterprise, using all salvaged and repurposed materials.
 Starting with a part to an old student oil lamp, the pieces just came together over a period of weeks to ultimately create this solid brass accent light.
 I believe I have boldly gone where no lamp maker has gone before.